• Home

 This is the first step in setting up your startup, so it’s quite important to do it correctly.
 The wrong legal entity will present your business to potential clients and partners in the wrong way and cause major legal problems in the years to come.
 So, consult a professional who can help you decide which legal entity is right for your business.

 Legal entities depend on the type of company you’re running, as well as the relationship you want to build with your partners and investments.
-Although the classification varies from country to country, keep in mind that the most popular business structures for startups are partnerships, corporations, sole proprietorships and LLCs.
-All of these have pros and cons, so choose the right one if you want to stay out of financial troubles in the future.
+Although the classification varies from country to country, keep in mind that the most popular business structures for startups are partnerships, corporations, sole proprietorships, and LLCs.
+All of these have pros and cons, so choose the right one if you want to stay out of financial trouble in the future.

 Handle Your Co-founders

-4-legal-mistakes-often-made-by-startups-3Have you seen what happened to Mark Zuckerberg in The Social Network?
+Have you seen what happened to Mark Zuckerberg in The Social Network?
 Unless you want your life to turn into a Hollywood movie, avoid arguments with your co-founders.
 Many startups are usually founded by a group of friends having the same dream and wanting to make it big in the business world, but what should you do when they become your business partners and co-founders of your startup?

 The most important thing is to have mutual respect and understanding, while a written agreement never hurts.
 You have to specify the roles and responsibilities, both yours and theirs, as well as agree on the ownership percentage.
 Furthermore, define your salaries and find an exit strategy if something goes wrong.
 Going into business with your friends has its advantages, but only if you approach it carefully will you avoid legal problems.